ecroxx/MicroservicesProjectWith_Spring_Java_ElasticSearch_NetflixEureka/README.md

 6-)Make query to endpoints in service controllers by using POSTMAN etc.
 -------------------------------------------------------------------------------------------------------------------------------
 -----------------------SOME POSTMAN REQUEST EXAMPLES---------------------------------------------------------------------------
-Example1: Product Listing Service with Pagination(10)
+Some Request Example of Product Listing Service with Pagination(10)

+--Example1:--

 REQUEST :
 POST http://localhost:8080/product/saveAll